Unresponsive pilot seen slumped over before deadly Virginia plane crash, officials say

 The plane that crashed was registered to Encore Motors of Melbourne Inc, which is based in Florida.
 John Rumpel, a pilot who runs the company said his family was returning to their home in East Hampton, on Long Island, after visiting his house in North Carolina.

-Rumpel told the newspaper he didn't have much information from authorities but suggested the plane could have lost pressurization.
+Rumpel told the New York Times he didn't have much information from authorities but suggested the plane could have lost pressurization.

 “It descended at 20,000 feet a minute, and nobody could survive a crash from that speed,” Rumpel told the newspaper.

-Associated Press White House Correspondent Zeke Miller contributed to this report.
 Brumfield reported from Silver Spring, Maryland.
+Associated Press reporter Jake Offenhartz and researcher Rhonda Shafner in New York, and White House Correspondent Zeke Miller contributed to this report.

 Commented